 Like so many Programs, Behavioral Health was also challenged to find creative ways to provide needed treatment services during the height of the pandemic.
 When much of the detention population endured recreational restrictions due to social distancing protocols, BH increased its services to provide daily individual Wellness Checks to our most seriously mentally ill consumers.
 Activity worksheets and other materials were distributed to provide in cell activities for mental stimulation and support for symptom management.
-Summarily, BH successfully provided Individual and Group Therapy for 2571 participants (see Attachment 1).
+Summarily, BH successfully provided Individual and Group Therapy for

-WELLNESS AND RECOVERY ACTION PLAN (WRAP)
+WELLNESS AND RECOVERY ACTION PLAN (WRAP) 18

 ANGER MANAGMENT 29

 RECREATIONAL THERAPY 18

 NEW DIRECTIONS 29

 SEEKING SAFETY 14

-WELLNESS CHECKS /OTHER 2,463
+WELLNESS CHECKS /OTHER